PhilipYip1988/vmware-workstation-installation-guide/readme.md

 <img src='./images/img_030.png' alt='img_030' width='600'/>

-Windows 11 will automatically be detected and the default VM settings for Windows 11 will be applied:
+Windows 11 will automatically be detected and the default VM settings for the Windows 11 Guest will be applied:

 <img src='./images/img_031.png' alt='img_031' width='600'/>

-The name and location of the VM will be shown.
+The name and location of the Windows 11 Guest will be shown.
 Select Next:

 <img src='./images/img_032.png' alt='img_032' width='600'/>